Bircher Muesli (Swiss Oatmeal) Overnight Oats

 - Use rolled (old fashioned) oats.
 Don’t use steel-cut oats.

 - Use a nice thick yoghurt for ultimate creaminess

 - Although your own mix-ins are encouraged don’t change the oat/milk/yogurt ratio unless you want it to be thicker or thinner.

-- If you forget to soak the night before, even soaking 20 minutes or so in the morning will soften the oats a bit.
-I’d recommend you just use less liquid because the oats will have less time to soak it all in
+- If you forget to soak the night before, even soaking 20-30 minutes or so in the morning will help soften the oats.
+If that is the case make sure to use less liquid because the oats will have less time to soak it all in

 - For more flavourful overnight oats - try toasting your nuts shredded coconut and oats before hand.

 This creamy Bircher is at it’s best when topped with lots of tasty toppings.
 I love a dollop of nut butter and some sliced apples, or fresh berries or chopped banana.
 Whatever fruit is in season or that you have on hand really.
 Some other ideas are:

 - A swirl of jam or chia jam

 - Grated chocolate

 - Fresh fruit - bananas, berries, any fruit you like